Contraction and Convergence Rates for Discretized Kinetic Langevin Dynamics: Assumptions and definitions

-The two assumptions are popular conditions used to obtain explicit convergence rates, see \cite{dalalyan2017theoretical,dalalyan2020sampling} for example.
-It is worth mentioning that these assumptions can also produce explicit convergence rates for gradient descent \cite{boyd2004convex}.
+The first two assumptions are popular conditions used to obtain explicit convergence rates, see \cite{dalalyan2017theoretical,dalalyan2020sampling} for example.
+It is worth mentioning that these assumptions can also produce explicit convergence rates for gradient descent \cite{boyd2004convex}. {The final assumption is only used for proving higher order asymptotic bias estimates in Section \ref{sec:bias}}.